5 Must Know Things About Oil Changes for Your Vehicle

 If you drive a car, you’re no stranger to taking it in for an oil change.
 While the technicians working on your car are trained and know what they’re doing, it doesn’t hurt to have some idea of what’s going into your car.
 Check out these five must-know things about oil changes for your vehicle.

-Changing your car’s oil regularly is one of the most important routine maintenance tasks.
+Changing your car’s oil regularly is one of the most important routine vehicle maintenance tasks.
 An engine’s ability to work properly depends on the use of motor oil.
 Your engine will only run for a few minutes or less if you don’t have it.
-The oil is used to lubricate all the metal moving parts within, preventing metal-to-metal contact, and lowering friction.
-The oil will degrade over time and lose its effectiveness.
-We recommend checking it at least once a month.
+The oil is used to lubricate all the metal moving parts within, preventing metal-to-metal contact and engine damage, as well as lowering friction.
+The old oil will degrade over time and lose its effectiveness, which only emphasizes the importance of fluid exchanges during your routine maintenance.
+We recommend checking oil levels at least once a month.

 When it’s time for an oil change, you have a seemingly limitless selection of oil types and weights.
 The shelves of your neighborhood auto parts store or supermarket have many rows of different brands.
 Your owner’s handbook will state what quality of oil is best for your vehicle.
 Use only products of the appropriate grading level.
 This is the most important must-know thing about oil changes for your vehicle.

-Once you’ve figured out what sort of oil to use in your engine, the next decision is whether to use conventional or synthetic oil.
+Once you’ve figured out what sort of oil to use in your engine, the next decision is whether to use conventional oil or synthetic oil.
 Synthetic oil has many oil benefits due to the research that goes into its composition, in addition to its capacity to be manufactured at an exceptionally low viscosity.
-If your engine came with synthetic oil already in it, don’t change it out.
+If your engine came with synthetic oil already in it, don’t change it out for another oil type.

 SHARE THIS ARTICLE